rgeirhos/texture-vs-shape/README.md

+### :tada: Update (Aug 2021):
+Plotting the shape bias of your model has never been easier!
+The comprehensive toolbox at [bethgelab:model-vs-human](https://github.com/bethgelab/model-vs-human) supports all datasets reported here (e.g. texture-shape cue conflict, silhouettes-only, edges-only) and comes with code to evaluate arbitrary PyTorch / TensorFlow models.

 # Data, code and materials from <br>"ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness"

 This repository contains information, data and materials from the paper [ImageNet-trained CNNs are biased towards texture; increasing shape bias improves accuracy and robustness](https://openreview.net/forum?id=Bygh9j09KX) by Robert Geirhos, Patricia Rubisch, Claudio Michaelis, Matthias Bethge, Felix A. Wichmann, and Wieland Brendel.
 We hope that you may find this repository a useful resource for your own research.